The Sortie Made by the Garrison of Gibraltar: Background

-The painting is based on a historic battle that took place in Gibraltar on November 27, 1781.
+The painting is based on a historic battle that took place in Gibraltar on 27 November 1781.
 The Great Siege of Gibraltar was an unsuccessful attempt by Spain and France to capture Gibraltar from the British during the War of American Independence.

 Painting

-The painting depicts the events of the night of November 26, 1781, when British troops made a sudden attack (sortie) against the enemy batteries.
-The death of the Spanish officer Don Jose de Barboza is the focal point of the painting.
-He fell mortally wounded and died near his post refusing assistance after having been abandoned by his troops.
-He is portrayed as rejecting the aid of General George Eliott, commander of the British troops.
+The painting depicts the events of the night 26 November 1781, when the British Army garrison in Gibraltar made a sudden sortie against Spanish artillery batteries during the Great Siege of Gibraltar.
+The death of Spanish Army officer José de Barboza is the focal point of the painting.
+He fell mortally wounded and died near his post, refusing assistance after having been abandoned by his troops.
+He is portrayed as rejecting the aid of General George Eliott, commander of the British garrison in Gibraltar.
 In 1782, the siege was lifted, and Trumbull's friend Antonio de Poggi, an artist and dealer based in London who had been in the besieged garrison, told him of an earlier incident, which had occurred in November 1781.

 This had all the ingredients he sought:

-Furthermore, Trumbull had been engaged in a series of paintings based on the American Revolution, which had been criticized in London.
-He saw the subject of the Siege as one which he could demonstrate that he supported British heroism as well:
+Furthermore, Trumbull had been engaged in a series of paintings based on the American Revolution, which had been criticised in London.
+He saw the subject of the Siege as one with which he could demonstrate that he supported British heroism as well:

-Trumbull labored on the composition, over many sketches and three large completed canvases.
+Trumbull laboured on the composition, over many sketches and three large completed canvases.
 As the project progressed, Trumbull's ambitions for it to be his big breakthrough to major patronage grew too.
 He refused large offers for the picture, preferring to exhibit it privately for admission fees.